How many grants are given in a year and how big are the grants?

 If the Grants Chair becomes a Grant Champion, either an interim Grants Chair will be appointed or Grants Chair duties will be assumed by remaining board members.

-The BMGC will not have access to the pypseattlegrants@gmail.com email account, which is a separate email account for all items related to pitches and voting.
+The CBM will not have access to any PYP email, software tools (SurveyMonkey, JotForms), or online accounts for all items related to pitches and voting.

 Can any of this change?